 Got a picked-over carcass from a chicken you’ve roasted (or from a rotisserie chicken you picked up at the store)?
-Stick it in the IP with some onion, carrot, celery, seasonings, and water, and you’ve got jars of homemade stock ready in less than an hour.
+Stick it in the IP with some onion, carrot, celery, seasonings, and water, and you’ve got jars of homemade stock.
 Here is the recipe I use.

 This was a happy surprise: The “Yogurt” setting on the IP is just the right temperature for quickly proofing dough.
 I’ve made loaf after loaf of this Whole Wheat No Knead Bread.

 Go to the Instant Pot Community on Facebook if you need to ask questions, trouble-shoot, or get new recipe ideas.
 It’s more than 700,000 members strong!

 What I Don’t Love About The Instant Pot

-It’s not “instant”.
 Remember the stew meat that’s tender after 20 minutes?
 Add about 30-40 minutes, possibly more, for TOTAL cooking time.
 That’s because the IP takes time to come to pressure before it begins cooking, then requires more time at the end to release pressure.
 So while it’s indeed a time-saver, it’s not magic.

 There is tinkering and experimenting involved.
 You may open the lid of your IP only to discover that your batch of beans is still crunchy (in fact, I still haven’t mastered Instant Pot beans).
 That can be frustrating, so allow yourself some extra time when trying a new recipe.

-It’s big.
 Bigger than it looks (I have the 6-quart version).
 Between my standing mixer, food processor, and waffle iron, my cupboards are full of appliances already.
 I store my IP in the basement stairwell in its box.

 I’m pretty sure everyone has at least one IP Fail.
-Mine was macaroni and cheese, made when I still didn’t totally understand how all the settings work.
-Now I know it takes just 3-4 minutes of cook time (for real)–but cook it any longer and it’s Mush City.
+Mine was macaroni and cheese, made when I still didn’t totally understand how all the settings work, and it turned to mush.
+Now I know it takes just a few minutes of cook time.
+Here’s my recipe: Instant Pot Macaroni & Cheese.

 If you have an Instant Pot, what do YOU love (and not love) about it?